Owen-Choh/ntu-sc1015-mini-project/README.md

 ### Conclusion

 *Machine Learning Comparisons*
-- Random Forest suggests that numeric variables with relatively high correlation with attrition are useful in predicting attrition
+- Random Forest suggests that the Mileage, Year and Model variables are most useful in predicting car price
-- Logistic Regression is not recommended as a technique as most categorical variables are irrelevant in determining attrition
+- Decision Tree Classifier with K Fold is not recommended as a technique as most categorical variables are irrelevant in determining attrition
-- Neural Network is highly useful in effectively predicting attrition
+- Gradient Boosting Regressor is highly useful in effectively predicting attrition

 *Data Driven Insights*
 - Common profile of employees who quit: low salary, lives far away from office, low chance of career progression/lack of opportunities